 Okay, maybe that’s a slight exaggeration, but it still serves my point.

 Content without direction is merely another page that only Google crawlers will see.
 That’s why content planning is so essential.

 Before blogging was saturated to no end, producing some posts on anything would net you traffic.

 Content needs a laser-like focus to bring success.
 And that requires a custom content marketing framework.

 What exactly is a content strategy framework?

-In short, it’s a structured plan of attack on how you will go about creating content, why you’ll be creating it, for whom you will be creating it, and how it factors into the buying process.
+In short, it’s a structured plan of attack on how you will go about creating content, why you’ll be creating it, for whom you will be creating it, what types of marketing campaigns you use to promote it, and how it factors into the buying process.